 Is the mind/body problem relevant to social science?

 Is solving the mind-body problem crucial to providing a satisfactory sociological theory?
 No, it isn't, in my opinion.
 But Alex Wendt thinks otherwise in Quantum Mind and Social Science: Unifying Physical and Social Ontology.
 In fact, he thinks a solution to the mind-body problem is crucial to a coherent social science.
-Which is to …
+Which is to say, …

 How to do cephalapod philosophy